groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/nodejs-java/com.groupdocs.viewer.options/pdfviewoptions/_index.md

 Provides options for rendering documents into PDF format.

 The PdfViewOptions class encapsulates additional settings and parameters that can be used to control the rendering of documents into PDF format in the GroupDocs.Viewer component.
+For details, see the [documentation][].

 Example usage: